ejasquith/vgcm/README.md

  ## Search For Games

- The second option is to search for a game.
+ The third option is to search for a game.
 The user is prompted to enter game details, and they can leave each attribute blank to include all results.
 The search terms (aside from release date) work on whether the game's attribute contains that term - for example, searching `Title: Sonic` and `Platform: Sega Genesis` might return Sonic the Hedghog, but not Sonic CD for the Sega CD.

  Once again, the user can decide which attribute the list should be sorted by.